R.E.D (Tiwa Savage album): Background and promotion

+Singles and other releases

 "My Darlin" was released as the album's lead single on October 8, 2014.
 It was jointly produced by Don Jazzy and Baby Fresh.
 The accompanying music video for "My Darlin" was directed by Kemi Adetiba.
 In the video's opening scene, Savage plays the role of an older woman who jokes about a wedding party in a room full of bridesmaids.
 The video also depicts images of Savage's wedding gown and a non-linear portrait of a loving yet tragic relationship.
 The Olamide-assisted track "Standing Ovation" was released on January 14, 2016, as the album's second single.
 Its accompanying music video was filmed by Clarence Peters.

 A carnival-themed music video for "African Waist" was recorded in South Africa and released in December 2015.
 In the video, Don Jazzy plays the role of a fitness instructor.
 Pulse Nigerias Princess Abumere described the song as a "cheerful fusion of soul calypso and afrobeat".
 The Peters-directed video for "If I Start to Talk" was released in April 2016.
 A teaser clip of the video was released the previous day.
 Tope Delano of TooXclusive said the song is a "deeply personal and raw account of Tiwa's life story".
 The music video for the Wizkid-assisted track "Bad" was released in July 2016, a day after the confirmation of Savage's Roc Nation deal.
 It was directed by Sesan Ogunro and features cameo appearances from Banky W, Funke Akindele and Denrele Edun.
 In the video, Wizkid and Savage are seen putting up graffiti on the wall.
 The accompanying video for "Rewind" was recorded by Peters and released in October 2016.
 Nigerian actor Emmanuel Ikubuese plays Savage's love interest in the video.